As I get older, I realize that life is much messier than I once anticipated.

 Flicks of pain surface once in a while.
 Yet, mixed in to the sadness, gratitude finds itself.
 My husband and I recognize that the three (yes, we tried again after much prayer and conversation) children we have are a gift.
 We don’t deserve Seth, Lena, and Eli more than any other people longing for their own.
 We have no answers explaining the mystery of God’s ways.

 But we are thankful for what we have been given.
 And that is how we find gratitude in the midst of grief.

 Have you lost a child due to pregnancy loss or stillbirth?
 I have a fantastic book to give away.
 “Loved Baby” by Sarah Philpott provides a healing balm to the soul.
 Sarah wrote 31 devotions to “help you grieve and cherish your child after pregnancy loss.”
-This beautiful book will be given away on Friday.
+This beautiful book will be given away at the end of the month.
 Please state your interest in the comments below for a chance to win it.